Submitty/submitty.github.io/_docs/instructor/autograding/docker_ui.md

 ---
-title: Docker UI page
+title: Docker UI
 category: Instructor > Autograding
-redirect_from:
-  - /instructor/autograding/docker_ui
 ---
-### Overview

 Depending on your assignment, you may need to install new docker images on the system to perform autograding.
-You can do this via the Docker UI page available only to instructors and superusers.
+You can do this via the Docker UI page available to instructors with the role `Faculty`.
+To check if you have access, click on "My Profile" from the left sidebar.
+If you don't see "Access Level: Faculty", as your sysadmin to give you this access.

-Inside the Docker UI page, you can see what capabilities are available to each machine.
+From the Docker UI page, you can see what capabilities are available to each machine.
 You can also see what images each capability contains.
 The list of images also allows for filtering based on capability.
 If the machine row is red within